davidshtian/MCP-on-AWS-Bedrock/README.md

 # MCP on AWS Bedrock
-A simple and clear example for implementation and understanding Anthropic MCP (on AWS Bedrock, with Nova).
+A simple and clear example for implementation and understanding Anthropic MCP (on AWS Bedrock, with Amazon Nova model).

 ## Overview
 This project demonstrates how to implement and use Anthropic's Model Context Protocol (MCP) with AWS Bedrock.
 It provides a client implementation that can interact with MCP-enabled tools through AWS Bedrock's runtime service.